-- 1. a new plant variety that has a serious direct or indirect impact on health, environment or Laws and Regulations; - 2. a new plant variety derived from genetic modification which has not been evaluated with regard to safety, environment, health, Laws and Regulations as prescribed by the relevant authorities or to take any other action violating Laws and Regulations of Lao PDR.
+- A breeder, even if the rights are granted, shall comply with administrative measures of the concerned authorities when exploits the rights regarding: - 1. a new plant variety that has a serious direct or indirect impact on health and environment; - 2. a new plant variety derived from genetic modification which has not been evaluated with regard to safety, environment [and] health or to take any other action violating the laws of Lao PDR.

-Article 85 (new).
-Nullity of the Breeder's Right
+Article 89 (revised).
+Nullity of the Breeder's Rights

-A breeder's right granted by the Lao PDR shall be nullified as following cases:
+Breeder's rights granted by the Lao PDR shall be nullified in the following cases:

-- 1. that the conditions laid down in Articles 69 or 70 or 71 of this Law, are not complied with at the time of the grant of the breeder's right; - 2. that the breeder's right has been granted to a person who is not entitled to it, unless it is transferred to the person who is so entitled.
+- 1. that the conditions as laid down in Article 70 or 71 of this law are not complied with at the time of granting breeder's rights; - 2. that the provision of information and basic document is incorrect, incompliance with the truth of the breeder to the Ministry of Science and Technology for the consideration of the registration - 3. that the breeder's right has been granted to a person who is not entitled to it, unless it is transferred to the person who is so entitled.

 No breeder's right shall be declared null and void for reasons other than those referred to in paragraph 1 of this Article.

-Article 86 (new).
+Article 90.
 Cancellation of the Breeder's Right